aanderse/LdapRecord.com/source/docs/laravel-auth.md

 Inside your `config/ldap_auth.php` file there is a configuration option named `sync_attributes`.
-This is an array of attributes where the key is the eloquent `User` model attribute, and the value is the active directory users attribute:
+This is an array of attributes where the key is the eloquent `User` model attribute, and the value is the ActiveDirectory users attribute:

 ```php
 'sync_attributes' => [